USS America (CV-66): Service history

 On 16 October 1965, two Phantom jets collided in midair 20 mi from America, and both pilots ejected safely.
 On 3 September 1965 on the way to Taranto, a plane and pilot were lost when the catapult malfunctioned and tore the front landing gear off the plane; the plane's auxiliary fuel tank ruptured, and the plane went over the side.
 An airman was burned in the catwalk and the RA ejected safely, but the pilot went down with the plane.
 Since leaving Norfolk, America had lost five planes.

-America sailed for her first Mediterranean Sea deployment late in 1965, returning to the United States in mid-1966.
+In late 1965, America sailed for her first Mediterranean Sea deployment, returning to the United States in mid-1966.
 Early in the deployment, from 28 February – 10 March, America participated in a joint Franco-American exercise "Fairgame IV", which simulated conventional warfare against a country attempting to invade a NATO ally.
 She arrived at Naval Station Norfolk on 10 July.
 America operated locally in the Norfolk area from 29 August to 19 September, after which time she proceeded to Guantánamo Bay to carry out training.

 After Hurricane Inez passed through the region, her sailors aided in the operational recovery of the naval base at Guantanamo.
-The following month, America initiated into carrier service the A-7 Corsair II, conducting its flight qualifications off the Virginia Capes, while she also conducted automatic carrier landing system trials which demonstrated the feasibility of "no hands" landings of F-4 Phantom, F-8 Crusader and A-4 Skyhawk aircraft.
+In November, America initiated into carrier service the A-7 Corsair II, conducting its flight qualifications off the Virginia Capes, while she also conducted automatic carrier landing system trials which demonstrated the feasibility of "no hands" landings of F-4 Phantom, F-8 Crusader and A-4 Skyhawk aircraft.
 From 28 November to 15 December, America took part in "LANTFLEX 66", an exercise in anti-air, anti-submarine, and carrier strike operations.
 The ship also participated in a naval mine drop and missile shoots, and provided air support for amphibious operations.
-She returned to Norfolk on 15 December, remaining there through the end of the year 1966.
+She returned to Norfolk on 15 December, remaining there to the end of 1966.